Difficulty: Medium, Asked-In: Google, Facebook

 Key takeaway: An excellent problem to learn time complexity optimization using various approaches.
 The two-pointer and hash table solutions are intuitive and worth exploring.

-Given two unsorted arrays X[] and Y[] of size m and n, write a program to find the intersection of these two arrays.
+Given two unsorted arrays X[] and Y[] of sizes m and n respectively, write a program to find the intersection of these two arrays.
+Suppose m > n and the elements in both arrays are distinct.

 Example 1